CIA black sites: Legal authority for operation

 There is little or no stated legal authority for the operation of black sites by the United States or the other countries believed to be involved.
 In fact, the specifics of the network of black sites remains controversial.
 The United Nations has begun to intervene in this aspect of black sites.
+A 2010 United Nations joint study concluded that secret detention violates international human rights and humanitarian law by placing detainees beyond the legal framework and rendering safeguards like habeas corpus ineffective.

 British Prime Minister Tony Blair said that the report "added absolutely nothing new whatever to the information we have".
 Poland and Romania received the most direct accusals, as the report claims the evidence for these sites is "strong".
 The report cites airports in Timișoara, Romania, and Szymany, Poland, as "detainee transfer/drop-off point[s]".
 Eight airports outside Europe are also cited.

 On May 19, 2006, the United Nations Committee Against Torture (the U.N. body that monitors compliance with the UN Convention Against Torture) recommended that the United States cease holding detainees in secret prisons and stop the practice of rendering prisoners to countries where they are likely to be tortured.
 The decision was made in Geneva following two days of hearings at which a 26-member U.S. delegation defended the practices.